 What to do in our typically sun-drenched paradise when the weather won’t play nice?
 We give you six of the best rainy day ideas for what to do in Byron Bay when it’s wet and steamy.

-So you’ve saved up your annual leave, booked a beachside apartment, packed your swimmers (and not much else) and even organised a private transfer from the airport to ensure a hassle-free arrival.
+So you’ve saved up your annual leave, booked a beachside apartment, packed your swimmers (and not much else) and even organised a private car transfer from the airport to ensure a hassle-free arrival.
 And then it starts to rain.
-Huh?
+Whaaaat?
 This was NOT in the brochure!

-Cheer up, slow down, chill out – as the unofficial Byron slogan goes – we’ve compiled six of the best things to do when it’s raining in Byron Bay…
+Cheer up, slow down, chill out – as the unofficial Byron tagline suggests – we’ve compiled six of the best rainy day things to do in the Bay.

 Don’t forget, every visit to Byron Bay should start and end with a seamless airport transfer in a luxury vehicle, chauffeured by a professional – it’s affordable and takes the hassle out of your airport experience.